 As part of this process, a risk matrix has been prepared that identifies the Company's key functions and the individual activities undertaken within those functions.
 From this, the Board has identified the Company's principal risks and the controls employed to manage those risks.
 These are reviewed at each Audit and Risk Committee meeting.
-Also, the Committee has agreed a programme of additional controls testing which is carried out by the external auditor, in order to provide the Board with comfort that the controls are operating as intended and have been in place throughout the year.
-The Board also monitors the performance of the Company against its strategy and receives regular reports from management covering all business activities.
+The Board monitors the performance of the Company against its strategy and receives regular reports from management covering all business activities.

-The Committee has received and reviewed a copy of CBRE Limited's Real Estate Accounting Services - Service Organisation Control Report as at 31 December 2021, prepared in accordance with International Standard on Assurance Engagements 3402, in respect of property management accounting services provided to Picton Property Income Limited.
+The Committee has received and reviewed a copy of CBRE Limited's Real Estate Accounting Services - Service Organisation Control Report as at 31 December 2022, prepared in accordance with International Standard on Assurance Engagements 3402, in respect of property management accounting services provided to Picton Property Income Limited.